nim-works/nimskull/doc/manual.rst

   assert(student of Student) # is true
   assert(student of Person) # also true

+For convenience, the type specified as the one to inherit from can be a `ref T` or `ptr T` type, where `T` must be an `object` type that is not final.
+This is equivalent to specifying the `T` type as the base type directly.

 Object fields that should be visible from outside the defining module have to be marked by `*`.
 In contrast to tuples, different object types are never *equivalent*, they are nominal types whereas tuples are structural.